github/rest-api-docs-md/repos/{owner}/{repo}/tags/protection/get.md

 ## Operation Description

+> [!WARNING]
-**Note**: This operation is deprecated and will be removed after August 30th 2024 Use the "[Repository Rulesets](https://docs.github.com/rest/repos/rules#get-all-repository-rulesets)" endpoint instead.
+> **Deprecation notice:** This operation is deprecated and will be removed after August 30, 2024.
+Use the "[Repository Rulesets](https://docs.github.com/rest/repos/rules#get-all-repository-rulesets)" endpoint instead.

 This returns the tag protection states of a repository.